-With my son’s recent allergy to cow’s milk, I am reminded how I removed all dairy from my diet when we were breastfeeding.
-Ri had developed eczema and was extremely fussy and colicky.
+With my son’s allergy to cow’s milk, I am reminded how I removed all dairy from my diet when we were breastfeeding.
+My son had developed eczema and was extremely fussy and colicky.

 The doctor found this fascinating how we had to remove all dairy products to ease up on the fussiness.

 My son and I had a wonderful breastfeeding relationship, but at one point he became incredibly fussy.
 I started doing my research and found that milk was one of the first things that needed to go.

 Being a dairy free breastfeeding mom isn’t as hard as it seems.
 Like most other diets, it required planning ahead of time and making sure I had dairy free snacks available.
 We’re once again checking those same labels and making sure my son isn’t getting any milk, just like we did when I breastfeed.

 These dairy free snacks are perfect for the nursing mom, whether you’re nursing at home or on the go or even pumping on the go.

 9 Dairy Free Snacks For Nursing Moms

 I love eggs!
 Eggs are number one on my list for so many reasons.
 Eggs are a perfect dairy free snack for nursing moms.
 One of my favorite ways to have eggs is to hard boil the eggs to take on the road.

 Nuts are a great snack for anyone, especially as for a dairy free diet!